 Understanding Grief:

-- Grief can manifest through emotional expression, withdrawal, difficulty concentrating, changes in sleep or eating patterns, and difficulty concentrating during classroom time.
+Grief can manifest through emotional expression, withdrawal, difficulty concentrating, changes in sleep or eating patterns, and difficulty concentrating during classroom time.
+Students experiencing grief may feel lost or unsure of how to express their emotions.
 Educating yourself about these signs helps you identify students who might be grieving.

 Creating a Safe Space: